 As a result she has been investigating the relationship between color and music for the past 40 years.
 In her book IF C IS RED she details her method of translating music to color in 2 dimensions.
 After painting several pieces of music she used what she learned from these color ‘translations’ to launch a successful career as a fiber artist while continuing to paint outside.

 She continues her fascination with color and music by translating music to color in time, animating each note in FLASH.
 Several of her “color in time” works appeared on the PECO CROWN LIGHTS DISPLAY.
-She has written and illustrated four children’s books, OLIVE AND STICKY BEAR, JOE AND THE ADOBIANS, HOW I BECAME A RUG, A SHEEP'S TALE and MAYBE NEXT YEAR and published two books of paintings from her blog, POSTCARDS FROM MERION and POSTCARDS FROM BROOKLYN.
+She has written and illustrated five children’s books, OLIVE AND STICKY BEAR, JOE AND THE ADOBIANS, HOW I BECAME A RUG, A SHEEP'S TALE and MAYBE NEXT YEAR and published two books of paintings from her blog, POSTCARDS FROM MERION and POSTCARDS FROM BROOKLYN.
 Her paintings and prints are represented by Graver’s Lane Gallery in Chestnut Hill and on line by Zatista, Sachi, Ugallery, Artfinder and DailyPaintworks.